-Adding rand as a dependency in Cargo.toml tells Cargo to download the rand package and any dependencies from https://crates.io and make rand available to our project.
+Adding rand as a dependency in Cargo.toml tells Cargo to download the rand package and any dependencies from crates.io and make rand available to our project.

-Then, to bring rand definitions into the scope of our package, we added a use line starting with the name of the package, rand, and listing the items we wanted to bring into scope.
-Recall that in the section "Generating a Random Number" in Chapter 2, we brought the Rng trait into scope and called the rand::thread\rng function:
+Then, to bring rand definitions into the scope of our package, we added a use line starting with the name of the crate, rand, and listed the items we wanted to bring into scope.
+Recall that in the "Generating a Random Number" section in Chapter 2, we brought the Rng trait into scope and called the rand::thread\rng function: